ISSUE: TAKATA AIRBAG INFLATORS

 The safety of our customers is a top priority at MMNA and a key component of our "customer first" philosophy — we strongly encourage you to have an authorized Mitsubishi Motors dealership complete any outstanding recall on your vehicle as soon as possible.
 Repair parts are readily available and every effort will be made to minimize your inconvenience, including providing you with a loaner/rental vehicle while the repair is being performed.

-Click hereto check if your Mitsubishi vehicle has any open recalls.
+Click below to check if your Mitsubishi vehicle has any open recalls.

 Affected Vehicles and Airbag Position(s):